 Luckily, there are ways you can end someone’s employment gently.

-In this article, you’ll learn how to make the dismissal process as painless as possible for yourself, the person being let go and the rest of your sales team.
+In this article, you’ll learn when to fire someone, the issues you’ll face and how to make the dismissal process as painless as possible for yourself, the person being let go and the rest of your sales team.

 How to know when to fire someone